young1062/dimension_reduction/index.md

 </ul>
 were instrumental to the construction of the lecture notes and select exercises from those texts are used in some of the recommended problem sets.

+<h2> Contact </h2>

+Instructors are welcome to use these materials to develop their own dimension reduction courses.
+For additional information including solutions, please contact Alex Young at **alexander underscore young at fas.harvard.edu**.